-What is the UK Climate Change Risk Assessment Evidence Report?
+What is the Independent Assessment of UK Climate Risk?

-The Committee on Climate Change is working on an independent evidence report, due to be published in summer 2021, which will inform the UK Government’s third CCRA (known as CCRA3).
-This website will host all of the outputs for the Evidence Report, from technical chapters through to the research projects through to summaries of the advice.
+The Climate Change Committee’s latest independent advice report, informed the UK Government’s third CCRA (known as CCRA3).
+This website hosts all of the outputs for the UK Climate Risk Independent Assessment (CCRA3), from a technical report through to the research projects through to summaries of the advice.
 The UK Government and devolved administrations must then set out their response to the risks and opportunities in their national adaptation programmes.

 Adaptation is needed alongside global mitigation to manage the risks and opportunities from climate change in the UK.
 The climate has already changed, and further change is inevitable.
 How much climate change the UK experiences after 2050 is uncertain and will be dependent on global emissions reductions.